justin-peacock/gameboy-zero-setup/README.md

 ## Configure

-First, connect to the pi using ssh and run:
+First, connect to the pi using ssh and run the following:

 ```bash
 sudo raspi-config